Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Your Military and Family Support Center provides relocation assistance to help make PCS moves as smooth as possible.
 Resources include:

-The Travis Newcomers’ Orientation occurs every 1st and 3rd Thursday at the Event Center (except holidays and unless otherwise specified).
-Doors open at 7:15 a.m. and participants must be signed in and seated by 7:45 a.m. to prepare for the 60 Air Mobility Command Wing leadership opening remarks and a welcome briefing.
-The orientation begins at 8 a.m. and will conclude by noon.
+The Travis Newcomers’ Orientation occurs twice a month on Thursday's at the Delta Breeze Community Center (except holidays and unless otherwise specified).
+Doors open at 8:00 a.m. and participants must sign-in and seated by 8:15 a.m. to prepare for the 60 Air Mobility Command Wing leadership opening remarks and a welcome briefing.
+The orientation begins at 8:30 a.m. and will conclude around 10:30 a.m.

 The Newcomers’ Orientation is MANDATORY for all active-duty personnel, regardless of unit or prior assignment to Travis Air Force Base.
 Service members must wear uniform of the day.
-Civilians and spouses may also attend.
-Please note, spouses are also highly encouraged to attend the Spouse Newcomer Orientation.
-All Newcomers’ Orientation participants must register to ensure available seating.
+Civilians and spouses are encouraged to attend.
+This is a great way for spouses to get acclimated with their new surroundings.
+Five briefings will be given on Air Force Policy with an Information Fair offering community services and resources.
+All Newcomers’ Orientation participants must register through the Travis Military & Family Readiness Center website to secure their seats.

 The Child Care for PCS Program is intended to help relieve some of the stress felt by Air Force families in the process of a permanent change of station move.
 The Air Force Aid Society will pay for 20 hours of child care per child in Air Force-certified family child care homes on base.
 Families with PCS orders can receive a Child Care for PCS certificate at the base from which they are departing or at their new base.
 Certificates, which must be used at the base at which they are issued, are good for 60 days before the family's departure from their base and/or within 60 days of arriving at the new base.